 As lead researcher for this group, I have multiple roles, all of which have taught me how to lead inquiry conceptually and practically.
-I organize the logistics of meeting with 6-10 people and keep running records.
-I manage the qualitative dataset in MaxQDA that has been collected at sixteen schools by over 12 different people throughout the last four years.
+I have organized the logistics of meeting with 6-10 people and keep running records.
+I manage the qualitative dataset in MaxQDA that has been collected at sixteen schools by over 12 different people throughout the last five years.
 I maintain and renew permissions, such as as the Internal Review Board application and district approvals.
 I also regularly meet with people outside of the university who are interested in our research, whether through presentations at local conferences or people connected to us via our partners.

 PiPNIC: Personalization in Practice – Networked Improvement Community